-To combat that challenge, here’s a potential solution: Offering temporary holiday workers voluntary benefits.
-Retailers may not be in a position to provide medical benefits or other traditional group employee benefits to seasonal hires, but voluntary benefits are a cost-effective way to differentiate an employer and gain the attention of prospective workers.
+There is a potential solution to combat that challenge: Offering temporary, seasonal workers voluntary benefits.
+Retailers may not be in a position to offer major medical benefits or other traditional group employee benefits to seasonal hires, but voluntary benefits are a low-cost option.

 Voluntary benefits allow organizations to take advantage of their bulk-purchasing ability to provide employees with services or products that may be cost prohibitive to obtain on their own.
 They’re typically easy to administer, and since they’re not subsidized by the employer, there’s little added cost for the added recruitment value.

 Unlike traditional group employee benefits, voluntary benefits can be offered to part-time, full-time, seasonal employees and even 1099 consultants.
 Employers can offer a personal accident plan and/or an affordable and flexible limited benefit medical indemnity plan.
 They can also offer health care discount plans which are not insurance plans but offer discounted medical, dental, vision and pharmacy care and may also include 24/7 access to telemedicine.
 Many voluntary benefits are guaranteed issue for employees and dependents, with no pre-existing condition limitations and completely portable if they leave after the holiday sales season.
 They also provide low-cost access to good quality and affordable care.

 Voluntary benefits also allow employers to offer varied benefits to appeal to diverse candidates.
 Seasonal talent tends to be multigenerational, meaning different workers prioritize and value different perks.
 Voluntary benefits offer a range of products to help entice employees at all life stages.